FilipeRubin/FilipeRubin/README.md

 **`Game Developer`**

 Hello! 👋
-My name is Filipe, I'm a 25 years old Brazilian and I'm graduated in games development.
+My name is Filipe, I'm a 25 years old Brazilian and I'm graduated in game development.
 My main interests are game development with Godot, graphics programming with C++ and back-end development with C#/Node.js.

 # Technologies
 <img